Department of Public Health of the Commonwealth of Massachusetts

 Note from State, on sources for medical marijuana

 On February 12, 2016, the Patriot Care Corp. was approved by Governor Charlie Baker’s Administration, allowing retails sales of marijuana to registered qualifying patients and personal caregivers.
 The Massachusetts Patient Registry application fee, is $50.
 The Massachusetts Marijuana Registry is mandatory.
+However, it is still illegal in the state of Massachusetts for anyone without a retail license to sell marijuana for recreational use.
+Retail sales aren’t expected to begin until July 2018.
+All public consuption of marijuana will continue to be illegal.

 On November 06, 2012, 63% of Massachusetts voters approved Ballot Question 3 (effective January 01, 2013).